Biblical Studies for the 21st Century

 What we are interested in

 We are particularly concerned with what biblicists (and practitioners of other related areas) mean when they speak of “philology,” as both a set of reading practices and an integrated theory of language.
 We are interested broadly in interventions in philology and its historical-critical posture that reflect critically upon gender, race, class, religious identity, and other subject positions embedded in the intellectual frameworks we bring to bear when we do philological work.

 We are interested in posing broad questions of ancient texts and the cultures that are reflected in and constructed by them, such as notions of artistic production, beauty, truth, justice, transmission, personhood, the self and the other, identity, community, and the religious imagination.

-To learn more, see our page on recommended further reading.
+To learn more, see our recommended further reading.

 What we do

 Core members of this group are founders and chairs of key program units within the Society of Biblical Literature, including Philology in Hebrew Studies and Book History program units.

 A special journal issue of Hebrew Bible and Ancient Israel on “Philology and Gender” co-edited by core members of the group was published in the 2019 issue.